Did you Know? List of Interesting Facts about Indians Louisiana

 - Fact 6 - The Adai were a tribe of the Caddo confederacy who faced total extinction due to European diseases and conflicts with the Spanish.
 The survivors combined with the other Caddoan tribes of the region

-- Fact 7 - The Alabama or Alibamu are a South-eastern culture people of Native Americans
+- Fact 7 - The Alabama or Alibamu are a South-eastern culture people of Indians

 - Fact 8 - The Apalachee are an extinct tribe of Native North Americans once centered about Apalachee Bay in North West Florida.
 They were conquered by combined Native American and British forces and merged with the Seminole tribe.
 Wars and diseases, brought by the Europeans, to which they had no immunity led to their demise.